techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 If the command does not return any results, it means that the module is not installed.
 It is important to point out that the Veeam.Backup.PowerShell modules are available on the Veeam Backup server or on any device where the management console is already installed.
 Reference:

-> The remote machine from which you run Veeam PowerShell commands must have the Veeam Backup &amp; Replication Console installed.
-After you install the Veeam Backup &amp; Replication Console, Veeam PowerShell module will be installed by default
+> The remote machine from which you run Veeam PowerShell commands must have the Veeam Backup & Replication Console installed.
+After you install the Veeam Backup & Replication Console, Veeam PowerShell module will be installed by default
 >
 > [Veeam PowerShell Reference](https://helpcenter.veeam.com/docs/backup/powershell/)